makerdao/mips-best-practices/README.md

 ### Upgradability

-Maker has a strict policy of no upgradable contracts.
+Upgradable contracts are generally discouraged except in cases where there is an extermely strong justification for their use.
 This is in contrast to the wider eco-system which uses things like Transparent Proxies frequently.
-This is not to say that Maker disallows upgrading code, but it must be done through redeployment as opposed to updating the interface on a fixed address.
+This is not to say that Maker disallows upgrading code, but it should be done through redeployment as opposed to updating the interface on a fixed address.

 ### Arbitrary Contract Calls